Israeli support for Hamas: Israeli backing of Qatar sending millions of dollars to Gaza

+In a May 2024 interview with MBC Masr, Mousa Abu Marzouk, Head of Hamas’ Foreign Relations Office, stated that the organization’s presence in Doha was established at the request of the United States following a rift between Hamas leadership and Jordanian authorities.

+According to a March 2019 report by The Jerusalem Post, Prime Minister Benjamin Netanyahu defended his decision to permit financial transfers into Gaza during a private Likud faction meeting, framing the policy as part of a broader strategy to maintain a political separation between Hamas and the Palestinian Authority.
+Netanyahu argued that “whoever is against a Palestinian state should be for” transferring the funds to Gaza, asserting that preserving the division between the West Bank and Gaza serves to impede the establishment of a Palestinian state.
 Yossi Kuperwasser, an Israeli intelligence and security expert, said that Qatari's support for Hamas could help deter the group from war by improving life in Gaza.
 Kuperwasser stated in 2015: "We believe that better conditions in Gaza would lessen the incentive of Hamas and the population to go again to a war.
 So in a way, it is helping the deterrence.
 But the purpose is to improve the conditions of the people of Gaza and enable them to live a respectable life."

 Qatar started sending money to the Gaza Strip on a monthly basis in 2018. $15 million worth of cash-filled suitcases were transported into Gaza by the Qataris via Israeli territory.
 The payments commenced due to the 2017 decision by the Palestinian Authority (PA), an administration in the Israeli-occupied West Bank and rival to Hamas, to cut government employee salaries in Gaza.
 At the time, the PA objected to the funds, which Hamas said was intended for both medical and governmental salary payments.
 In August 2018, Israel's government approved the agreement.
+In a February 2024 report published by the BBC, Udi Levy, former Head of Mossad’s Economic Warfare Division, noted, "The Qataris [had] a special envoy that came every month, with a private jet to Rafah with a suitcase, enter to Gaza, gave it to Hamas, say hello and go back, that's it.”
+He further emphasized that “’a significant sum of this money’ went to ‘support Hamas's military arm.’”
 That same year, Meir Ben-Shabbat, the then National Security Advisor, received a note in Hebrew written by Yahya Sinwar, the leader of Hamas in the Gaza Strip, addressed to Netanyahu, titled "Calculated risk."
 The note was part of a broader strategy by Sinwar to portray Hamas as open to a long-term truce and also referring to Israel's agreement with Qatar to allow Qatari aid to enter to Gaza in order to pay civil servants, as well as to families in need.